The call for proposals 2025 is now open. The deadline for submission will be 16 January 2025, 12:00 (Swiss time).

 Submission

-2) Attachments to be uploaded into online application form as PDF:
+2) Attachments to be uploaded into online application form:

-• CV of the applicant, including a publication list (compulsory – free format)
+• CV of the applicant, including a publication list (PDF, compulsory – free format)

-• Letter of support by supervisor at Swiss affiliated institution (compulsory – free format)
+• Letter of support by supervisor at Swiss affiliated institution (PDF, compulsory – free format)

-• Letter of support by local partner (optional – free format)
+• Letter of support from relevant local partners (PDF, optional – free format)

 The online application form will be closed on the deadline date.
 No late applications will be accepted – no exceptions!